-- From the RMI, select Setup > Partition/drive - From the FPI, select Setup > Partitions
+- From the RMI, select Setup > Partitions - From the FPI, select Menu > Setup > Partition

 If your library includes fibre channel or SAS tape drives, the Setup Drive ID screen shows the world-wide node name and port name of the drive.
 These are not configurable.